-House of Dracula.
-Seventh Universal Frankenstein movie.
-Forth Wolf Man.
-Either third or fifth Dracula, depending on whether you count Dracula’s Daughter and Son of Dracula.
+The House of Dracula is the Seventh Universal Studios Frankenstein movie, their forth Wolf Man movie and either their third or fifth Dracula, depending on whether you count Dracula’s Daughter and Son of Dracula.
 The poor old series is very tired now.
 Tired, and in dire need of a little nap.

 There’s a spooky house on a hilltop.
 Dracula (John Carridine) arrives late at night, and checks out a woman sleeping inside.
 But he’s not there for her.
 He lets himself in and talks to the house’s owner, Dr Edelman (Onslow Stevens) who is dozing in a chair.
 The two men have a rambling conversation.
 Dracula leads the doctor to the basement and shows off his coffin.
 Dracula wants to stay there and have the doctor treat him for his vampirism.
 The kindly doctor rattles off some rationalisations for vampirism, and agrees to help.

 In the morning, he discusses his work with his hunchbacked nurse, Nina (Jane Adams).
 He then examines Dracula’s blood and asks Nina to prepare an antitoxin.
 Now that’s how you cure vampirism!
 Get your nurse to do it.

 That night, Dracula arrives for his appointment and starts chatting up Miss Morell (Martha O’Driscoll), Edelman’s other assistant.
 They have met before, and also she’s the woman he saw sleeping.
 Dr Edelman tells Dracula that vampire blood contains an unknown form of parasite.
 He believes that he can create a sort of vampire vaccine.
 Also a transfusion.
 Maybe a couple of aspirin also?
 Couldn’t hurt.